micahwoods/atcweb3/content/post/a-soil-ph-chart-that-i-like/index.md

 {{< figure src="featured.jpg" >}}

-While I had pH diagrams on my mind, I was pleasantly surprised to come across this one by Dr. Carrow.
-This is one I like.
+While I had pH diagrams on my mind, I was pleasantly surprised to come across this one by Dr. Carrow.[^1] This is one I like.
 It's got all the reasons why I like to use pH 5.5 and 8.5 as cutoff points for a normal acceptable range, and the few extra bits about potential nutrient deficiencies are nicely phrased.

+[^1]: The chart is in Dr. Carrow's article [Soil testing for fertilizer recommendations](https://tic.msu.edu/tgif/flink?recno=35803).